 How to See the Art of Pompeii at the National Archaeological Museum in Naples

-Naples has long been on my list of places to visit, mostly because I wanted to tour the Museo Archeologico Nazionale di Napoli aka the National Archaeological Museum of Naples aka MANN, and then visit Pompeii.
+Naples in southern Italy has long been on my list of places to visit, mostly because I wanted to tour the Museo Archeologico Nazionale di Napoli aka the National Archaeological Museum of Naples, and then visit Pompeii.

 Both Gregg and I had visited Pompeii twice each–Gregg in 1958 when he was eleven, me in 1974 when I was 18 and then together with our daughter in 1994.
-In all those trips, we’d never managed to visit the National Archaeological Museum in Naples.
+In all those trips, we’d never managed to visit the Naples National Archaeological Museum.
 We came close in 1994 when we took a taxi from our hotel to the museum on our way to Pompeii only to find it closed.
 In those pre-Google days, I’d neglected to read the guide book.

-So we were determined to finally see MANN because we’d heard that it housed the vast majority of the art excavated from Pompeii and Herculaneum.
+So we were determined to finally see the museum because it houses the vast majority of the art excavated from ancient Pompeii and Herculaneum and is considered one of the best archeological museums in the world.

 See the National Archaeological Museum of Naples First!

-Now that I’ve toured MANN, I can without hesitation recommend that you go there first and then tour Pompeii.
-As you’ll discover, Pompeii is pretty much all ruins (quel surprise!) with the vast majority of the frescoes, mosaics, and statues long ago removed to the National Archaelogical Museum in Naples.
+Now that I’ve toured the National Archaeological Museum, I can without hesitation recommend that you go there first and then tour the ruins of Pompeii.
+As you’ll discover, Pompeii is pretty much all ruins (quel surprise!) with the vast majority of the frescoes, mosaics, and statues long ago removed to the National Archaeological Museum.

 Also, to be honest, wandering around Pompeii in the heat (we visited in late April and it was 30 degrees) with thousands of other visitors is not as comfortable an experience as strolling through room after room in the thoughtfully air conditioned museum.

-Overview of the National Archaelogical Museum in Naples
+Overview of the National Archaeological Museum in Naples

-So let’s get started!
-In this post, I’ll share some of my favorite parts of the National Archaelogical Museum in Naples (MANN) with the proviso that the museum is chock-a-block with amazing objects.
-I’ve rarely seen such a beautifully appointed museum where just about every item in it was worth a stop and a good long look.
+In this post, I’ll share some of my favorite parts of the National Archaeological Museum in Naples (MANN) with the proviso that the museum is chock-a-block with amazing objects from antiquity.
+I’ve rarely seen such a beautifully appointed museum where just about every item in it is worth a stop and a good long look.

 Plan of Attack

-The museum is organized according to type of art, so you’ll find rooms full of sculptures, mosaics, everyday objects salvaged from Pompeii, frescoes, and coins.
+The museum is organized according to type of art, so you’ll find rooms full of artifacts from Pompeii, including sculptures, mosaics, everyday objects, frescoes, and coins.
 We saw most of what was on display in the sculpture, mosaic, everyday objects, and fresco areas.
 The quality of the work is awe-inspiring.

 I suggest starting with the sculptures on the ground floor and then going to the top floor and working your way down.
-We find doing so minimizes stair climbs (there’s an elevator to whisk you to the second floor) and conserves energy.
+Doing so minimizes stair climbs (there’s an elevator to whisk you to the second floor) and conserves energy.

 Sculptures